DannyJacoby/CST426_P2_F21/README.md

 ### Scott Coonis, Roles: Basic Game Mechanic Designer

 ## Game Description:
 We are building a FPS/Third Person survivial game based on the Hunger Games concept.
 It will have procederally generated levels, alongside multiplayer.
-The levels are generated with a simplex noise, with borders around the map in a foggy atmosphere.
+The levels are generated with a Perlin noise, with borders around the map in a foggy atmosphere.
 The character is a white egg ... person ... thing that shoots a gun.
 You can set the amount of lives each player gets, and only one will stand alive.

 ## TO DO Next: